(You Drive Me) Crazy Tour: Concert synopsis

-The show opened with a skit in which the dancers came out of lockers and stayed in the stage until a bell rang.
-They all sat until a female teacher voice started calling their names.
-After the teacher called Spears, she emerged at the top of the staircase in a cloud of smoke, wearing a top and white stretch pants, to perform a short dance mix of "...Baby One More Time".
-She then entered one of the lockers and appeared in another one on the opposite side of the stage to perform "(You Drive Me) Crazy".
-Spears briefly talked to the audience, the segment continued with performances of "Born to Make You Happy" and "I Will Be There".
-After a dance interlude, Spears appeared onstage sitting on the magic carpet and flew over the audience while singing "Don't Let Me Be the Last to Know".
-When she returned to the stage, she performed another song from her upcoming album, "Oops!...
+The show began with a "high school"-themed skit, in which the dancers walked out from a row of student lockers, remaining onstage until a school bell sounded.
+They all sat at their desks as a female "teacher" called their names for attendance.
+Upon calling the name "Spears", Britney Spears appeared at the top of a staircase amidst a cloud of smoke, wearing a tight top and white stretch-pants.
+At this point, all on-stage performed a short dance mix of "...Baby One More Time".
+Spears then entered one of the lockers and appeared in another one on the opposite end of the stage, to perform "(You Drive Me) Crazy".
+Spears then briefly spoke to the audience, continuing the "intimate" moment with "Born to Make You Happy" and "I Will Be There".
+After a dance interlude, Spears appeared again, this time sitting on a magic carpet which lifted over the audience, singing "Don't Let Me Be the Last to Know".
+When she returned to the stage, she performed the then-brand-new song "Oops!...
 I Did It Again".
-Spears addressed the audience again before the "Who is the Ultimate Heartbreaker?" interlude, in which her dancers picked a boy from the audience and invited him onstage.
-Spears took to the stage again wearing a jacket and dedicated the performance of "From the Bottom of My Broken Heart" to the boy.
-She took off her jacket to reveal a pair of black pants that featured a sequined red heart in the back and performed "The Beat Goes On".
-After two interludes that presented her dancers and band, Spears appeared onstage to perform "Sometimes".
+Spears addressed the audience again before the "Who is the Ultimate Heartbreaker?" interlude, in which her dancers chose a male audience member to come onstage.
+Spears then took to the stage wearing a different jacket and dedicated a performance of "From the Bottom of My Broken Heart" to the lucky audience member chosen.
+She took off her jacket to reveal a pair of black pants that featured a sequined red heart in the back and performed a cover of Sonny and Cher's hit "The Beat Goes On".
+After two interludes and an introduction of her dancers and band members, Spears went-on to perform her hit "Sometimes".
 The encore consisted of a dance-oriented performance of "...Baby One More Time".